Lewis Leigh Fermor: Private life

 Fermor married Muriel Eileen (or Aeyleen) Ambler, ten years his junior, in 1909.
 Her grandfather was Warrant Officer (William) James Ambler on HMS Bellerophon when Napoléon I surrendered to it.
 Their son, Patrick Leigh Fermor (1915–2011), was raised and educated in England and did not visit his father in India; he later became well known for his travel writing.

-After he separated from his first wife, he married Frances Mary Case in 1933.
+Fermor separated from his first wife, and married Frances Mary Case in 1933.

 He died in Horsell near Woking in Surrey, survived by his second wife, and his son and daughter from his first marriage.